-Solution Options Advantages/Disadvantages Financial Impact Status Quo Advantage - no capital expense Disadvantage - no AODA compliant universal washroom \$ - Renovate and modernize existing washrooms and include new fully-accessible washroom Advantages: - Modernizes existing washrooms in lobby of TDS Provides AODA compliant washrooms with upgraded fixtures for improved ease of use.
-Disadvantages - Will be expensive in relation to providing a "third" washroom in close proximity to the existing washrooms Existing washroom area too small to accommodate additional fixtures and required stall area, so additional demolition required to expand area to provide mandatory items for universal washroom Existing washrooms will not be available for duration of renovation and there are no alternatives in close proximity. \$ 150,000
+Solution Options Advantages/Disadvantages Financial Impact Status Quo Advantage - no capital expense Disadvantage - no AODA compliant universal washroom \$ Renovate and modernize existing washrooms and include new fully-accessible washroom Advantages: - Modernizes existing washrooms in lobby of TDS. - Provides AODA compliant washrooms with upgraded fixtures for improved ease of use.
+Disadvantages - Will be expensive in relation to providing a "third" washroom in close proximity to the existing washrooms. - Existing washroom area too small to accommodate additional fixtures and required stall area, so additional demolition required to expand area to provide mandatory items for universal washroom. - Existing washrooms will not be available for duration of renovation and there are no alternatives in close proximity. \$ 150,000

-Title Implement South End Transportation Study Department Growth and Infrastructure Division Infrastructure Capital Planning Council Resolution FA2021-24-A13
+Implement South End Transportation Study

+FA2021-24-A13

 The capital funding request for this project represents the request for transportation studies identified in the Transportation Master Plan (TMP).
 The TMP was prepared to support and inform the vision of the City's Official Plan as a modern and vibrant city that is healthy, sustainable and green.
 The TMP presents background information, policy changes and network improvements to be considered through the development of a sustainable, multi modal transportation system.
 These funds are requested to initiate the South End Transportation Study.
-This study will review alternatives for improvements recommended in the TMP which include a review of access to Laurentian University, Paris Street/Regent Street intersection capacity and active transportation, Southview Drive, and development driven projects such as the Martilla Drive extension to Paris Street, and Remington Road extension to Long Lake Road.
-The study will follow the requirements of the Municipal Class Environmental Assessment (EA) process as approved under the Ontario Environmental Assessment Act required for municipal road projects.
+This study will review alternatives for improvements recommended in the TMP which include a review of a access to Laurentian University, Paris Street/Regent Street intersection capacity and active transportation, Southview Drive, and development of the Municipal Class Environmental Assessment (EA) process as approved under the Ontario Environmental Assessment Act required for municipal road projects.
 Through this process, various alternatives for each improvement will be reviewed and associated opportunities, challenges, and environmental and community issues will be evaluated.
 These alternatives will also be evaluated with consideration to the Community Energy and Emissions Plan (CEEP).
 The recommendations of the Class EA will be presented to Council for adoption into the Official Plan, and any recommended improvements will form part of the budget process for Council's consideration.
 The preliminary estimate for funds required to complete this study is \$500,000.
 Improvements to service levels will be realized when recommendations of the study are constructed.